How to work speech and language into your bedtime routine

 - Requesting: Let your child choose which pajamas to wear each night.
 Make sure your child uses his words to request the correct ones though.

-Bedtime Story:
+Bedtime Story

 - Book-reading is always a great way to work on speech and language skills.
-Click on this link for more ideas on how to use book-reading to improve your child’s speech and language skills.

-Tucking Your Child In:
+Tucking Your Child In

 - Predicting: Ask your child to guess one thing he thinks he will dream about tonight.
 Have him describe as many details as he can.
 Check with him in the morning to see if he was right.